canokeys/canokey-documentation/content/userguide/CTAP.md

 Supported features:

-- Up to 64 resident keys\*
+- Up to 64 resident keys
 - The HMAC extension

-Currently only ECDSA ([COSE ES256](https://www.iana.org/assignments/cose/cose.xhtml#algorithms)) is supported.

-\* You may refer to [this blog by Yubico](https://www.yubico.com/blog/yubicos-u2f-key-wrapping/) and [this blog by scateu](http://scateu.me/2016/11/30/u2f-zero.html) on unlimited number of FIDO service support.

 ## Multi-Factor Authentication

-Use it after SETUP(refer to another user guide).
+You can use your CanoKey as a 2FA device on many [websites](https://www.dongleauth.info/).

 ## PIN

-PIN is not set by default.
-You may set the PIN using Windows Hello or other possible applications.
+The PIN is not set by default.
+You may set a new PIN using Windows Hello or other possible applications.

-Note that PIN is *globally* applicable to all FIDO related operations.

 ## OpenSSH